ema-digital/emad/README.md

 Also, note that to copy the contents of the source directory into the target directory, the `source` direcory should end in a trailing slash but the `target` directory should not.

+Every deploy location is required to have a source, target, and env property in the config.

 ```
 {
   "dirs": {
     "source": "/c/Users/egardner/Documents/devspace/wordpress/wp-content/themes/mower/",
     "target": "/e/sandbox.mower.com/web/content/wp-content/themes/mower",
+    "env": "staging"
   }
 }
 ```